davicompu/CIS3330-CODE3-Caesar-Cipher-Encryption-and-Decryption/README.md

 ## Instructions

 In this CODE assignment, you will program a Caesar Cipher.
 The Caesar Cipher is one of the oldest mechanisms to hide secrets.
 The cipher relies on substitution to encrypt and decrypt information.
-In this assignment, we are asked to encrypt and encrypt information using the underlying logic of the Caesar Cipher.
+In this assignment, you are asked to encrypt and encrypt information using the logic of the Caesar Cipher.

 There are three elements in a Caesar Cipher: